TarsCloud/Tars/Install_faq.md

 ![tars](docs/question_images/tars-java-jar.png)

-## 9. There are two kinds of framework services: core services(required), must be deployed by yourself.
-The others are general services, can be published via management system.
+## 9. There are two kinds of framework services: core services(required), must be deployed and updated by yourself.
+The others are general services, can be update via management system.

 The core services: